Medically reviewed on June 12, 2018

 - Eyestrain.
 Uncorrected farsightedness may cause you to squint or strain your eyes to maintain focus.
 This can lead to eyestrain and headaches.

-You can't prevent farsightedness, but you can help protect your eyes and your vision.
-Follow these steps:
+You can't prevent farsightedness at this time.
+You can, however, help protect your eyes and your vision by following these tips:

 - Control chronic health conditions.
 Certain conditions, such as diabetes and high blood pressure, can affect your vision if you don't receive proper treatment.